 Convivium means living together.
 Founded in 2011, Convivium is an online space that brings together citizens of differing convictions and religious confessions to contend for the role of faith in our common life.
-Over the last five years Convivium has fostered rigorous conversation, shared profound stories of faith, and explored some of the most difficult questions of our time.
+Over the last seven years Convivium has fostered rigorous conversation, shared profound stories of faith, and explored some of the most difficult questions of our time.

 Would You Join Us?

 Join a community committed to the renewal of Canadian culture.
 Explore, wrestle, reflect, and ask alongside a diverse community of Canadian thinkers, writers, and professionals who are bound by a common belief of the centrality of faith to common life.
 Led by two of Canada's top religious voices—Peter Stockland and Father Raymond J. de Souza—the Convivium Project stands alone, engaging Canadians who take faith seriously.
 Receive columns, stories, and interest pieces in real time, right to your inbox.
 Gather for special events including but not limited to reader meet ups, panels, and public readings.
 Join us today.

 Convivium is published by Cardus, a leading think tank and registered charity.
 Cardus exists to renew North American social architecture and supports the work of Convivium as it seeks to articulate and protect a place for faithful citizens.